 One of the scribes came near and heard them disputing with one another, and seeing that he answered them well, he asked him, "Which commandment is the first of all?"
 Jesus answered, "The first is, 'Hear, O Israel: the Lord our God, the Lord is one; you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'
 The second is this, 'You shall love your neighbour as yourself.'
 There is no other commandment greater than these."
 Then the scribe said to him, "You are right, Teacher; you have truly said that 'he is one, and besides him there is no other'; and 'to love him with all the heart, and with all the understanding, and with all the strength,' and 'to love one's neighbour as oneself,' - this is much more important that all whole burnt offerings and sacrifices."
 34 When Jesus saw that he answered wisely, he said to him, "You are not far from the kingdom of God."
 After that no one dared to ask him any question.

 At first sight, today's gospel seems to contain nothing that was not already known by the Jews of the Old Testament.
 Indeed the words, "You shall love the Lord your God with all your heart, with all your soul, with all your strength and with all your mind," were words imprinted on the heart of every Jew, and to this day they form part of the daily prayer a devout Jew is required to say.
 This prayer is referred to as the Shema, because it begins with the Hebrew words, "Shema Yisrael," meaning "Listen Israel."
 "Listen Israel, the Lord our God is the one Lord," and it continues with the words just quoted.
-And yet, there is a certain paradox about today's gospel reading, in that it tells us that love of God is realised by our love for each other.
+And yet, there is a certain paradox about today's Gospel, in that it tells us that love of God is realised by our love for each other.

 In other words, our love of God is illusory if it stops short with God, if it does not result in our loving each other, reaching out to everyone without exception, even our enemies.
 But then, a word of caution, love of neighbour, if it is divorced from love of God, can well become refined self love.
 For one can easily end up loving others purely for the response one gets from those loved, for the feeling of satisfaction and self-gratification one derives from being generous and kind to them.
 A Jewish Rabbi, named Hillel, a renowned scholar, a spiritual and ethical leader of his generation, who had a great following just before the birth of Christ, when asked, "Which is the greatest commandment?," gave the famous reply, "What you hate for yourself, do not do to your neighbour.
 This is the whole law; the rest is commentary."